kyanshlipak/HT_monitor_model_public/README.md

 ### Step 6: Demo outputs

-The demo outputs for the simulation run through the app in Step 5 and downloaded via the "Download Files" button is included in the "demo_data.pkl" pickle file of the repository.
-"Pickle" .pkl files are used due to the low data storage and can be read into a dataframe using the pandas python library, among other options.
+The demo outputs for the simulation run through the app in Step 5 and downloaded via the "Download Files" button is included in the demo_data folder.
+Outputs include the upper temperature bound, lower temperature bound, 2023 period modeled, and 10 year solar charging dataframes in the form of pickle files.
+"Pickle" .pkl files are used due to their low data storage requirements.
+They can be read into a dataframe using the pandas python library, among other options.

 ### Expected Installation Time